 Soluble VS Insoluble:

 There’s different kinds of fiber?
 Yes!
 While both soluble and insoluble fiber are important, there’s a slight difference between the two.

 Soluble fiber dissolves and creates a gel that can help improve digestion and let’s say, move things along.
+An example of this type of fiber would be our Whole Psyllium Flakes.
 If you’ve ever added it to your smoothies, you’ll know that it can thicken it up pretty quickly.
 Soluble fiber has the same effect once it’s in your body, helping to bulk up everything else you’ve consumed.
 Soluble fiber is also metabolized by the good bacteria in your gut, acting as a PREbiotic (yes, just like our yacon syrup!)

 On the other hand, insoluble fiber attracts water into your stool, helping to soften it up and making it easier to pass.
 This type of fiber helps to promote healthy bowel movements and regularity.
 You’ll find insoluble fiber in nuts, beans, potatoes and even cauliflower.